Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Monteverde-Write-up.md

 SYSVOL
 users$
 ```
-After some manual enumeration, we found a file called "azure.xml" containing a password.
+After some manual enumeration, we can find a file called "azure.xml" containing a password.
 We can use the "mget" command to get it:
 ```shell
 # use users$
 # ls